Want to make your statements stick in your audience’s minds and also prompt them to act on the spot?

 Use Facts And Statistics

 Here is the thing: if you don’t back your claims when advertising, people will assume they are fictional.
-Your audience will guess what you say is made-up, and is only there to persuade them to act on your appeal.
+Your audience will guess what you say is made-up, up and is only there to persuade them to act on your appeal.

 When that happens, your advertising won’t convert.
 It would be bad, and it can massively reduce your persuasiveness.

 If you use facts and statistics to back up your statements, people will logically understand what you mean.
 You will be making a promise and telling your audience what they should expect to get from your offer.